james-kalaw/amc-coopmart-database-system/README.md

 <div align="center">

-Note: All codes that was used to create the database are in the final documentation.
+Note: All SQL codes that was used to create the database are in the final documentation.

 # AMC CoopMart Database System